rikdata/rikdata.github.io/transaction/README.md

 <img src="/images/ScreenShots/transaction/Screenshot_20201017-213149.jpg" width="250"/>

-The app will take you to a confirmation screen where you need to validate all information and enter some other information such as To Dispatch code, reason code, etc
+The app will take you to a confirmation screen where you need to validate all information and enter some other information such as To Dispatch code, reason code, etc.

 <img src="/images/ScreenShots/transaction/Screenshot_20201017-213201.jpg" width="250"/>